Why is Wilson Reading System (WRS) Certification Important?

 WRS Level I Certification prepares teachers to use the program with individual students.

 Wilson Language Training also offers WRS Level II Certification to prepare teachers to successfully deliver the program to groups of students as well as teach advanced concepts of language structure.

 - Individuals who achieve WRS Certification are eligible to receive professional credentials from Wilson Language Training.

 How Do I Know if an Educator is WRS Certified?

 We strongly recommend that students needing intense remediation with the Wilson Reading System receive instruction from a WRS certified teacher.

-To verify that a teacher or tutor is WRS certified or to find a WRS certified instructor in your area, please contact us or call the Wilson Customer Support Center at 800.899.8454 (Monday-Friday, 8am-5pm ET).
+To verify that a teacher or tutor is WRS certified or to find a WRS certified instructor in your area, please contact us or call the Wilson Customer Support Center at 800.899.8454 during our business hours.

 While some teachers with multisensory, structured language training have been able to use the WRS program and materials with a degree of success after attending the three-day WRS Introductory Course, they are not considered trained in the Wilson Reading System.
 Our policy to provide a list of only WRS certified individuals who are currently credentialed as a Wilson® Dyslexia Practitioner or Wilson® Dyslexia Therapist is our way of assuring the integrity of the program.